 When I was younger and stupider, I used to dream about being a cat.
 I would cuddle up with a warm blanket and sleep at my leisure.
 My claws would dig into the hardwood floor while I basked in the sunlight.
 I would hide away in dark crevices.
 I would slink through tall grass in search of prey to kill and devour.
 Whenever anyone approached my hideout, I would hiss at them and spray them with a ferocious flow of piss.
 But I have grown old and wise.
 My eyes burn and my hands shake.
 I wish that I had never returned to my apartment.

 What if I flip the light on and discover that swarms of invertebrates have overrun every corner of my abode?
 Dozens of cockroaches, those love children of giant beetles and flies, are clinging to the wallpaper of the corridor; they are scrunching themselves together as if intending to coalesce into a single exoskeleton.
 The floor is covered by a carpet of centipede corpses, their gray bodies bent at awkward angles from the holes they drilled into their own carapaces to escape into oblivion.
 The toilet bowl is coated with a layer of slimy slugs.
 The bathtub is festering with bluebottles that must have laid their eggs before they drowned in the mildew-ridden water.
 A lone scorpion scurries out of the bathroom, its stinger raised in the air.
 The desiccated carcass of a cat-sized tarantula is sprawled over the kitchen counter, and the penny-colored paste that the critter contained has seeped down the drawers.
 The bedroom has turned into a nest of spiderwebs, living tissue of sticky gossamer strands, and thousands of arachnids are crawling over my sheets as their eyes flash like alien stars.
 In my wardrobe, clusters of wasps are feasting on my hoodies and sweaters.
-At least a dozen ants are marching across the hardwood floor towards some unknown destination.
+A dozen ants are marching across the hardwood floor towards some unknown destination.
 Once the horde of invaders sniffs out my disdain, they will throng to my frame and burrow into my flesh in droves.
 The scurrying arachnids will embed their legs in my bones, and my hair will become a mass of cockroach antennae.

 My limbs are turning into wings, my fingertips and toenails are growing into scythes.
 I hate insects and arachnids, and I’m sure I’m despised by them.
 As the only exception, a female praying mantis is one of the most beautiful creatures on Earth; she looks like an artist’s rendition of an angel, with her translucent wings and those bulging eyes that resemble fern-green gems.
 Otherwise, I never learned to like the creatures that I find horrifyingly disgusting.